• Home

 4. How to Press Flowers Using a Microwave:

 If your fingers are weary of a hot iron too, then the microwave flower drying technique might be for you?
-Just keep in mind, using high heat on flowers could cause them to turn brown and even burn them.
-But, if you want to give it a go, a professional microwave press is ideal.
+Just keep in mind, that using high heat on flowers could cause them to turn brown and even burn them.
+But if you want to give it a go, a professional microwave press is ideal.
 It is designed for faster drying in the convenience of the microwave.
-The modern woman’s sous chef right?
+The modern woman’s sous chef, right?

 Learn how to fill clear soap bars with pressed flowers and foliage in the gorgeous DIY soap recipe!